mukhtar-github/hello-world/README.md

-# hello-world
+# Hello-World
-my repository
+My  first repository

-i am glad for becoming a participant in the github and i hope i will benefit alot from the forum.
+I'm glad for being part of github, and I hope to benefit from this community.